FranBisquerra/design-patterns/README.md

 ## List of covered patterns

 ### Memento pattern
+    Behavioural pattern
     Useful to deal with problems such as the history of changes in a text editor.

+### State pattern
+    Behavioural pattern
+    Allows an object to alter its behaviour when its internal state changes

+### Iterator pattern
+    Behavioural pattern
+    Allows the secuential iteration of an object collection attribute decoupled from its implementation.